collective/plonetheme.bootstrap/README.rst

 Introduction
 ============

-plonetheme.bootstrap integrates the bootstrap css/js framework
+plonetheme.bootstrap integrates Twitter Bootstrap CSS/JS framework
-into plone.
+into Plone.
 You can checkout the framework at http://twitter.github.com/bootstrap

 It overrides some templates and uses javascript to transform some markup in order for it to work correctly.